Uniontown, Kansas

 Uniontown is a city in Bourbon County, Kansas, United States.
 As of the 2020 census, the population of the city was 293.

 History

-A post office was established in 1856 about two miles east of the present town.
-Uniontown was moved to its present site about 1865.
+A post office was established in 1856, approximately two miles east of the present town.
+Uniontown was moved to its present site circa 1865.
 The early settlers being loyal to the Union in the Civil War caused the name to be selected.
-Throughout the twentieth century the town was served by the Missouri Pacific Railroad.
+Throughout the twentieth century, the town was served by the Missouri Pacific Railroad.